Play Therapy

 Mrs Denise Thorne

-BA Hons, PGCTP, PGDPT (Distinction)
+BA Hons, PGCTP, PGDPT (Distinction) MA(Distinction)

-Why are children referred for one-to-one Play and Creative Arts Therapy?
+Why are children referred for one to one Play and Creative Arts Therapy?

 Why are children referred for group Play and Creative Arts Therapy?